Ukraine

 Victim Assistance

-ITF has also successfully enabled the third physical rehabilitation phase for a 13-year-old girl who was severly wounded and lost her left leg during the conflict in Ukraine.
-First two phases of rehabilitation were successfully completed at the University Rehabilitation Institute in Slovenia (URI – Soča) and the treatment will continue in 2018, when her prosthesis will be re-adjusted.
-Furthermore, ITF enabled the rehabilitation of a Ukrainian internally displaced boy in Budapest.
-Due to the rising number of casualties ITF is fundraising to ensure physical rehabilitation for additional children in need.
+Since 2014 until end of July 2019, ITF has enabled psychosocial rehabilitation for 465 children from Donbass region in Ukraine, who were severely traumatized due to war atrocities, have lost their relatives or friends and whose families are dealing with very tough economic circumstances.
+ITF has also successfully provided physical rehabilitation for a 15-year-old girl who was severly wounded and lost her left leg during the conflict in Ukraine.
+Six phases of rehabilitation were successfully completed in the period of 2015-2022 at the University Rehabilitation Institute in Slovenia (URI – Soča).
+Furthermore, ITF also enabled the rehabilitation of a Ukrainian internally displaced boy in Budapest.

 Capacity Building